 Living in an apartment or condo doesn’t mean you can’t do your bit for the planet.
 It might surprise you, but apartment composting is a fast-growing trend with loads of benefits.

 But how do you start a balcony compost bin?
 Is it possible to compost in a small space and what benefit does it offer?
-In this article, we’ll discuss how to compost in an apartment to answer these questions.
+In this article, we’ll answer these questions and discuss the different ways to compost in an apartment.